MaCFP/radi-db/NIST_Pool_Fires/02_Simulation_Base/README.md

 # Overview

-For this case, there is no mapping involved.
+For this case, there is _no mapping_ involved.
 So the relevant folder is just called `OpenFOAM`.
 This folder includes scripts to download the openFOAM data automatically from the release

 `OpenFOAM_Snapshots`
-  - all the mapped field files are available in a release with compressed openfoam files; please click here to download the relevant time steps.
+  - all the field files are available in a release with compressed openfoam files; please click here to download the relevant time steps.
   - Link to data files for the release with each snapshot:

 https://github.com/MaCFP/radi-db/releases/tag/NIST_Pool_SimBase_v0.0.1